 IT value has been studied for several decades but its implications are broadly interpreted and numerous synonyms are used.
-Moreover, the IT-value categories and the relations between IT value, firm performance, and competitive advantage have been unclear.
-We have addressed these problems in qualitative and conceptual ways; the resulting statements are enumerated as follows.
+We have addressed this problem in qualitative and conceptual ways; the resulting statements are enumerated as follows.

 IT value consists of two complementary types: customer value and organizational value.
-Organizational value (e.g. from governance, flexible IT infrastructures, intellectual assets) indirectly impacts firm performance, is non-monetary, and is a prerequisite for customer value.
+Organizational value (e.g., from governance, flexible IT infrastructures, intellectual assets) indirectly impacts firm performance, is non-monetary, and is a prerequisite for customer value.
 Customer value results in revenues and directly impacts a firm's performance.

-The customer-value disciplines of product leadership, operational excellence, and customer intimacy articulated by Treacy and Wiersema (1993, 1995) and the organizational value of strategic planning/informed decision-making, flexibility/agility, strategic alliances/ supplier relationships, and enhanced skills and capabilities are suggested after coding of IT-value activities from highly recognized publications.
+The customer-value disciplines of product leadership, operational excellence, and customer intimacy articulated by Treacy and Wiersema (1993, 1995) and the organizational value of strategic planning/informed decision-making, flexibility/agility, strategic alliances/supplier relationships, and enhanced skills and capabilities are proposed after coding of IT-value activities from highly recognized publications.

-Competitive advantage requires both high customer value and scarcity of competing products/services with equal value (differentiation strategy by product leadership or customer intimacy).
+Competitive advantage from IT investments requires both high customer value and scarcity of competing products/services with equal value (differentiation strategy by product leadership or customer intimacy).
 If such scarcity is low, firms must compete on low costs for comparative advantage (cost leadership strategy by operational excellence).